x-vin/covidcures/docs/src/allopathic.md

 The medicines used are available in local pharmacies and inexpensive.

 ### Suggested suppliers:
-Prescription medication bought from local or online pharmacies, and to be used under the guidance of a physician
+Prescription medication bought from local or online pharmacies, and to be used under the guidance of a physician.

 ### Further references:
    - [Interview with Dr. Andrea Stramezzi, aka The Covid Healer][199]